rfwlab/rfw/docs/articles/api/docs-plugin.md

   - `path` – the document path
   - `content` – raw markdown source
   - `headings` – extracted heading objects with `text`, `depth` and `id`

-These headings enable the interface to render a table of contents for each page.